 The home buying process can be confusing and filled with jargon or unfamiliar words that can be confusing at times.
-The following is a list of terms and definitions related to mortgages, home loans and the home buying process to make it easier to follow.
+The following is a list of terms and definitions related to mortgages and home loans, along with the home buying process to make it easier to follow.

 Adjustable-rate mortgage (ARM) – this is a home loan with a variable interest rate.

 Amortization – the process in which a debt is reduced by regular payments towards the principal and interest.

 Appraisal – This is when a professional appraiser reviews and evaluates sales of nearby homes to provide an overall estimate of a home’s value.
 These are standard in most contracts and appraisal contingency allows a buyer the option to back out if the home’s market value did not come close to or match the sales price.

 Annual Percentage Rate (APR) – this is a consolidated measure of closing costs that can include credit charges, origination fees, interest rates and other fees that can be in a mortgage.

 Closing Costs – these are your standard upfront fees that are charged to originate a mortgage and can typically be between 2% to 6% of your loan amount.
 Your closing costs would be provided on your loan estimate before closing on the home purchase.

 Credit Bureau – a data agency that collects information from banks and creditors to create an individual’s credit report and credit score.
 In Canada the main credit bureaus are Equifax and Transunion.